ZGorlock/DnDMapMaker/DnD Map Maker 2D/README.txt

     To reload your saved work press the Load button and enter the same map name.

-    Once your map is done press the Export button and choose a map name, this will produce DM and Player Maps in the output directory.
+    Once your map is done press the Export button and choose a map name, this will produce DM and Player Maps in the OUTPUT/ directory.

 5. Copy the DM and Player map images that were created to the DnD Map Parser directory and follow the instructions there.